 On a periodic basis, the Health & Genetics Committee of the Tibetan Terrier Club of America requests information from all Tibetan Terrier owners in the USA.

 The survey is designed to track the general health of Tibetan Terriers and to improve information regarding health research needs.
-All answers remain anonymous.
+This survey is now closed.
+Information was submitted for over 600 Tibetan Terriers.
 This is the most recent in a long line of study regarding gathered health data about our TTs.
-The survey will be open from March 2022 to August 15, 2022.
+We will report findings and a summary when the compilations are complete.

 The TTCA Health and Welfare Foundation will receive a monetary donation for each response exceeding the prior survey’s total responses.
 Survey results will be available through the Tibetan Terrier Club of America by late 2022.

 Thank you for participating,

 In addition to oﬀering single DNA tests for hereditary conditions that can aﬀect Tibetan Terriers, Michigan State University Veterinary Diagnostic Laboratory is now oﬀering a panel of six DNA tests for Tibetan Terriers including NCL, PLL, Progressive Retinal Atrophy PRA3, Progressive Retinal Atrophy rcd4, Pituitary dwarfism and Degenerative Myelopathy.